Jellystone Park at Gloucester Point™'s Petting Zoo

-Chandler & Joey came from an Alpaca Farm in northern Virginia that was downsizing in December of 2016.
+Chandler & Joey came from an Alpaca farm in northern Virginia that was downsizing in December of 2016.
 They have prize winning fleece but have not sired any offspring.
-These alpacas were not handled much prior to joining the Jellystone Park Petting Zoo family but, with consistent training, now like and understand their jobs.
-These boys are not brothers, but were both born in 2011 and have been together since birth.
-Alpacas can and will spit, if provoked!
+These alpacas were not handled much prior to joining the Jellystone Park petting zoo family but, with consistent training, now like & understand their jobs.
+These boys are not brothers but were both born in 2011 and have been together since birth.
+Alpacas can and will spit if provoked.

 Giant Flemmish Rabbits:

-Dennis Hopper and Rabbit De Niro are brothers out of a litter of eight born in November of 2016.
-These rabbits are approximately 15 pounds each and are full grown.
-These boys live in a large outdoor pen, are handled regularly, and enjoy being pet when at the Petting Zoo.
+Our Flemish giant rabbits, Dennis Hopper and Rabbit De Niro, are brothers out of a litter of eight born in November of 2016.
+These rabbits are approximately 15lbs each and are full grown.
+These boys live in a large outdoor pen, are handled regularly and enjoy being pet when at the petting zoo.

-Cupcake & Cookie were found wandering the streets in a small town in Texas.
+Cupcake & Cookie were found roaming the streets in a small town in Texas.
 They were taken in by the Peaceful Valley Donkey Rescue and shipped to the Virginia Donkey Rescue to find a home.
 Jellystone Park adopted these adorable ladies in the Spring of 2017.
 Cupcake loves her new life and all of her friends.
-She is kind, sweet, and enjoys spending time with kits in the Petting Zoo.
-Cookie does not venture far from Cupcake and enjoys all the attention that comes from being with her outgoing friend.
-We do not know anything about their previous life and we are guessing they were born between 2003 – 2008.
+She is kind, sweet, and enjoys spending time with kids in the petting zoo.
+Cookie does not venture far from Cupcake and enjoys all of the attention that comes from being with her outgoing friend.
+We do not know anything about their previous life and we are guessing they were born between 2003-2008.

-Cracker Jack (CJ) was surrendered to the Virginia Donkey Rescue by his previous owners in Summer of 2017 and came to Jellystone Park in the Fall of 2017.
+Cracker Jack (CJ) was surrendered to the Virginia Donkey Rescue by his previous owners in summer of 2017 and came to Jellystone Park in the Fall of 2017.
 CJ had no training but is very affectionate and willing to learn.
-After only a few months of training, CJ proved to be a great addition to the Petting Zoo.
+After only a few months of training, CJ proved to be a great addition to the petting zoo.
 He has a puppy dog personality and will follow you around seeking attention.
-The growth on his face by his mouth is bone spur.
+The growth on his face by his mouth is a bone spur.
 It does not hurt or bother him.

 Ava & Douglas came to Jellystone Park in June 2018 from a local family who could no longer care for them.
 Their ages and breeds are unknown.
-They are interested in people, but have had little handling prior to coming to Jellystone Park.
-These two cuties are being worked with daily and are currently on track for joining their field mates in the Petting Zoo for Summer 2019.
+They are friendly and enjoy frequent meals, back scratches, and snuggles.